infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/index.md

 - Code and compile a robot
 - Meet Robocode methods like `run()` and `turnGunRight()`
-- Engage in cooperative “robot story battles”
+- Learn the fundamental geometry used in robocode

 ### [🌿 Day 3: Variables & Values](/robocode/Day-3/00_variables_and_datatypes)